matrix-org/synapse/README.rst

 is purely to authenticate and track 3PID logins and publish end-user public keys.

-You can host your own copy of Sydent, but this will prevent you reaching other users in the Matrix ecosystem via their email address, and prevent them finding you.
-We therefore recommend that you use one of the centralised identity servers at ``https://matrix.org`` or ``https://vector.im`` for now.
+You can host your copy of Sydent, but this will prevent you from reaching other users in the Matrix ecosystem via their email address, and prevent them from finding you.
+We, therefore, recommend that you use one of the centralized identity servers at ``https://matrix.org`` or ``https://vector.im`` for now.

 To reiterate: the Identity server will only be used if you choose to associate